Agents

 skills.registry.yml - Community registry β install skills from the shared registry directly from this step

-Each skill card shows its ID, category, security level, and recommended roles.
+Each skill card shows its title, category, security level, and recommended roles.
 Select the skills relevant to this agent's purpose.

 Step 4 β Rulesβ